Home | Contact Me

 PENCIL SHARPENER

 This perfect little fire extinguisher was one of a packet of six pencil sharpeners.
-Some black paint for the handle, perhaps some metal touches, it should be very useful.
+With some black paint for the handle, perhaps some metal touches, it should be very useful.

 Hmm. with a little tweaking it might work as one of those gas can thingies that you see on the back of travel trailers, too.